Kingxukai/linux/Documentation/kbuild/kconfig.rst

     When searching, symbols are sorted thus:

-    - first, exact matches, sorted alphabetically (an exact match is when the search matches the complete symbol name);
+    - first, exact matches, sorted alphabetically (an exact match is when the woke search matches the woke complete symbol name);
     - then, other matches, sorted alphabetically.

     For example, ^ATH.K matches: